Cinematic XR is

 Today we’re revolutionizing reality with technology that lets you see VR in human-eye resolution.
-That’s the first step on the road to a completely new kind of computing - where VR and XR become a natural extension of the real world.See our vision ›
+That’s the first step on the road to a completely new kind of computing - where VR and XR become a natural extension of the real world.See how ›

 The resolution of VR devices on the market today is 1/100 of what the average human eye can see.
 The industry was around 20 years away from solving this problem.
 We didn’t think the world should have to wait that long.See the technology ›